Michael-Cowie/RadixFitnessFrontend/docs/README.md

 - Have a goal weight on a particular date and optionally display a trendline to see future progress.
 - Manually record daily food intake using calories, protein, carbohydrates and fats on a particular date.
 - Search food by name to autofill macronutrient information.

+## Developer Documentation

+Developer documentation can be found within the `docs` folder.
+This includes folder includes numerous information about the current project architecture, environment setup and educational information.